ICAS All-Stars competition

 ICAS All-Stars costs $63.50 per student.
 Each student sits just one test that assesses their general academic ability.

-The competition runs for three weeks from 12 April to 3 May, and students can choose to take their tests on a day and time that suits them.
+The competition historically ran for three weeks during April/May, and students could choose to take their tests on a day and time that suited them.

 ICAS calendar graphic